catenax-ng/product-agents-edc/control-plane/controlplane-memory-hashicorp/README.md

 ```

 The image contains
-* an EDC Control Plane with http protocols transfer and in-memory storage (and AZ Vault access).
+* an EDC Control Plane with http protocols transfer and in-memory storage (and Hashicorp Vault access).

 To run the docker image, you could invoke this command